callruby/ruby-apps-workflows/README.md

 # Workflows

-Where the workflows of all services are updated.
+Where the workflows & Dockerfile and start.sh files of all services are.

-Every time that a change is made on master a workflows runs that basically open PR's on the backend repositories to update the workflow files.

 PAT ( Personal Access Token is needed ) github variables has to be set for Github Actions.